-We also require a deposit or a purchase order to make your reservation complete.
+We also require a non-refundable deposit or a purchase order to make your reservation complete.
 You may complete the Request Form form online here, or you can download the form to submit via fax or email.
 Please call if you need any assistance.

-Your reservation is not complete until your deposit is received at which time your will receive a confirmation of your reservation.
+Your reservation is not complete until your deposit is received at which time you will receive a confirmation of your reservation.
 Please check the information for accuracy and report any discrepancies or any changes to us immediately.